npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

       }
       ~~~

-* We now do not need the isFull check in signUp, so delete it.
+* This makes the isFull check in signUp redundant, so delete it.

 ## Making illegal states unrepresentable